jupyterhub/zero-to-jupyterhub-k8s/doc/source/microsoft/step-zero-azure.rst

   * ``--name`` is the name you gave your cluster in step 7
   * ``--resource-group`` is the ResourceGroup you created in step 4

+  This automatically updates your Kubernetes client configuration file.

 10. Check if your cluster is fully functional